AzhaghuMaathavan/JS-FrontEnd/React/notes.md

 In your project : In an Expense Tracker , the State is the arrary of expense objects (eg:[{product: "Bread" , price: 20}])

+###### Context Api.

+  The Context Api is a built-in React feature used to shared data (state) across many components without having to pass props manually through every level of the component tree.
+It provides a way to have a "Global state" for your age.

+###### Use context hook.

+•⁠  ⁠use context hook is used to get the context value sent by the provider.
+•⁠  ⁠it accepts one argument that is context.
+•⁠  ⁠it return value sent by the provider.
+•⁠  ⁠it helps to share data like user info between components without passing it manually at every level.
+•⁠  ⁠it allow component to directly access shared data provided by a context.

+###### steps to use the usecontext

+&nbsp; createcontext(): creates

+&nbsp; Provider:the component that "broadcasts" the data

+&nbsp; usecontext(): the hook used by child components to "receive" the data.

+###### custom hooks in React

+###### 1.Definition

+&nbsp;

+&nbsp; A custom hook is a javascript function whose name start with 'use' and that may call other hooks.
+It is a mechanish to extract component logic into reusable functions, allowing you to share stateful logic across multiple components without changing your component hierarchy.

+###### 2.Explanation

+&nbsp; In React, we often find ourselves writing the same logic(like fetching data, handling a form, or checking online status) in many different components.
+Instead of "Copy-Pasting" that code, we wrap it in a custom Hook.

+###### useReducer Definition

+&nbsp; useReducer is a React Hook used for state management.
+It is an alternative to useState.
+It is usually preferred when you have complex state logic that involves multiple sub-values or when the next state depends on the previous one.

+##### State
+&nbsp; Definition:The "Source of truth" for your component.
+It represents the current data or values at any given moment.

+In your project: In an expense tracker, the state is the array of expense objects (e.g.,[{product:"Soap",amount: 10}]).

+##### Action
+Definition: A plane js object that acts as an "instruction manual" for what change should happen.

+E.g.,{type: 'ADD_EXPENSE',payload:{name:'Milk',price:S}}.

+##### Dispatch
+Definition: a function that "triggers" or "sends" the action to the Reducer.

+Syntax: dispatch({ type: 'DELETE_TASK', payload: id }).

+##### Reducer
+Definition: A pure js function that takes the Current State and the Action as arguments and returns the New State.

+##### React Router
+  React router is a library that provides routing capabilities for React applications.

+  Routing means handling navigation between different views.

+  React Router is the standard routing library for React applications.
+It enables you to:
+   -create multiple pages in your single-page aaplication -Handle URL parameters and query strings
+   -Manage browser history and navigatin
+   -create nested routes and layouts
+   -Implement protected routes for authentication

+   Without a Router, your React application would be limited to a single page with no way to navigation between differnt views.

+#### Installation:
+npm install react-router-dom

+#### BrowserRouter :
+The parent component that

+####             context                                                prop-drilling

+    It can share data globally                                     it can share to shallow hierarchy

+    Re-rendring is less                                            Re-rendering is more

+#### React-script command

+#### Development level
+ *npm start
+ *npm run dev
+ *npm run test
+ *npm run lint

+#### Production level
+ *npm run build
+ *npm run serve
+ *npm run eject

+#### NPM

+ Install package globally or locally
+ Installed package to be used later
+ Bundeled with Node.js
+ Manage present dependencies
+ Node package manager
+ Eg.NPM create vite@latest

+#### NPX

+Execute package without installing
+Execute package
+Bundeled with NPM
+Focus on running
+Node package execution
+Eg.NPX create react-app

+#### HOC(higher order component)

+component which accepts another comp as argument and return that component is called as higher order comp

+Note:HOC will always return new copm
+ & we can create multiple child comp.